hstj/democracycraft-wiki/docs/jobs/professions/doctor.md

 When a player requests medical assistance by hitting the doctor sign, follow these steps:

-1. Type `/doh` to confirm that you will attend to the patient.
-You can use phrases like "Me" or "I got it."
+1. Type `/doh me` to confirm that you will attend to the patient.
-2. Use `/doctorattend <patient’s username>` to teleport to the appropriate hospital or clinic.
+2. Use `/doctor-attend <patient’s username>` to teleport to the appropriate hospital or clinic.
 3. Greet the patient and inquire about their medical needs.
 4. If the patient doesn't know their disease, instruct them to use `/health` and ask for the diagnosis.
 If the disease is contagious, direct them to an empty exam room and ask them to wait there.
 If the disease is not contagious, you may treat them at the desk.
 5. Craft the appropriate cure using materials from the doctor storage room.
 State the correct price and check if Medicare applies.